 Due to the rapid growth and semi-private nature of esports betting, there are no precise figures capturing the size of the market.
 A recent study from Eilers Research predicted that total wagering on esports will exceed $20bn by 2020.

 But, based on our research and experience, we can provide some general guidelines for thinking about the size of the market and where it’s likely to head in the future.

-This number is bolstered by the fact that player totals for daily fantasy eSports sites Vulcun and AlphaDraft are in the hundreds of thousands – and that’s just one product focused primarily on the United States market.
+This number is bolstered by the fact that player totals for daily fantasy esports.

 How much money is bet worldwide?

-We believe Pinnacle to be the leading traditional sportsbook in the eSports space, and they appear to be on pace to take their two millionth eSports bets in 2015.
-Even at a modest average wager and using other conservative assumptions, we’re still talking about a total amount wagered at eSportsbooks that will approach $50mm this year – and that’s not counting the $30mm or so fantasy eSports sites will see pass through their games.
+We believe Pinnacle to be the leading traditional sportsbook in the esports space, and have taken millions of esports bets.
+Even at a modest average wager and using other conservative assumptions, we’re still talking about a total amount wagered at esportsbooks that will exceed half a billion dollars in 2017.

 - Asia: 61%